Representative elementary volume: RVEs for mechanical properties

 In continuum mechanics generally for a heterogeneous material, RVE can be considered as a volume V that represents a composite statistically, i.e., volume that effectively includes a sampling of all microstructural heterogeneities (grains, inclusions, voids, fibers, etc.) that occur in the composite.
 It must however remain small enough to be considered as a volume element of continuum mechanics.
 Several types of boundary conditions can be prescribed on V to impose a given mean strain or mean stress to the material element.

 One of the tools available to calculate the elastic properties of an RVE is the use of the open-source EasyPBC ABAQUS plugin tool.

 Analytical or numerical micromechanical analysis of fiber reinforced composites involves the study of a representative volume element (RVE).
 Although fibers are distributed randomly in real composites, many micromechanical models assume periodic arrangement of fibers from which RVE can be isolated in a straightforward manner.
 The RVE has the same elastic constants and fiber volume fraction as the composite.
 In general RVE can be considered same as a differential element with a large number of crystals.

 RVEs for porous media

-In order to establish a given porous medium's properties, we are going to have to measure samples of the porous medium.
+Establishing a given porous medium's properties requires measuring samples of the porous medium.
 If the sample is too small, the readings tend to oscillate.
-As we increase the sample size, the oscillations begin to dampen out.
-Eventually the sample size will become large enough that we begin to get consistent readings.
+With increasing sample size, the oscillations begin to dampen out.
+Eventually the sample size will become large enough that readings are consistent.
 This sample size is referred to as the representative elementary volume.

-If we continue to increase our sample size, measurement will remain stable until the sample size gets large enough that we begin to include other hydrostratigraphic layers.
+If sample size is increased further, measurement will remain stable until the sample size gets large enough that it begins to include other hydrostratigraphic layers.
 This is referred to as the maximum elementary volume (MEV).

 Groundwater flow equation has to be defined in an REV.